victorvvu/Simple_CNGAN/README.md

 ## 4. To Do List
 - [x] Make a simple GAN architecture and produce suspect looking dogs
-- [x] Request free GPU compute power from AWS
-- [ ] Use instance to train using a StyleGAN2 on dataset to produce quality dog photos
+- [ ] Train using a StyleGAN2 on dataset to produce quality dog photos
 - [ ] Tenative on results